safarilewis/printf/README.md

 # _printf
-## Recreating the standard printf function in C
+## This is a recreation of the printf function in the C Standard Library
-0. Write a function that produces output according to a format.
-13 Reverse string